MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/comp0035_coursework2.md

 ### Tests
 The tests have been performed in the tests directory: .

 After installing the pytest library, two tests have been peformed for this project.
 From the sample user class code provided, we decided to focus on testing the following two methods for this project: create_full_name and calculate_age.
 We are assuming that perfoming unit trsting on this code will help us test part of the User Class identified in the design section.
 Both of the tests have been determined and described below using the GIVEN-WHEN-THEN Approach.
 With this approach, we realized that the set-up condition is the same for both tests.
 Indeed, both methods (create_full_name and calculate_age) required us to create a new user for unit testing.
 Therefore, we used fixtures to provide a common function (general_user) for both tests, allowing us to reduce common code.
 As we have to do one test for each of the text functions, we will be using the "function" scope.
-Finally, eahc of the functions have been tested twice: both with  the correct data and the incorrect data.
+Finally, each of the functions have been tested twice: both with  the correct data and the incorrect data.

 The first test function test_create_full_name aims to test whether the correct full name is returned for a new user.
 It can be, therefore, be described with the following GIVEN-WHEN-THEN Approach: